 6. Conduct Inspection

 Now, you should be able to confirm whether there are holes or cracks in the joint while observing the tinning degree or coating thickness.
-General rule of thumb is that you should try to check at 200 times magnification (or higher) to avoid misjudgment.
-A sample view of this is pictured below, at left.
+The general rule of thumb is that you should try to check at 200 times magnification (or higher) to avoid misjudgment.
+A sample view of this is shown below.

 The intensity of the focal length of the photomicrograph should be adjusted appropriately to give the best image quality.
-Start the image capture software, capture the image and enter the file name, and save the image in the appropriate folder.
-Now, we have saved our specimen and our solder joints are completed.
+Start the image capture software, capture the image and enter the file name, and save the image in an appropriate folder.
+Now, we have saved our specimen and our solder joint process is complete.

 In addition to BGA solder joint cross-sections, surface and internal defect inspection of electronic components can also include coating thickness measurement, PCB and component abnormal condition analysis.
 These will be discussed in later articles.